resulal/resulal.github.io/_pages/index.md

   overlay_color: "#000"
   overlay_image: /assets/images/gradient.png
   # caption: "Gradient from [Coolers](https://coolors.co)"
-excerpt: "I am a process systems engineer based in Copenhagen.
-I enjoy the intersection of process systems and data science."
+excerpt: "I am a process systems engineer based in Copenhagen, Denmark.
+I enjoy *systems* thinking and love data science."
 ---

-## Hi, I'm Dr. Resul Al.
+## Hi, I'm Resul.

-I have a PhD in process systems engineering from Technical University of Denmark.

-I am currently working at R&ED business area of [Novo Nordisk](https://www.novonordisk.com/).
+I am a chemical and a process systems engineer and I hold a Ph.D. in applying process systems engineering principles to the early-stage process design of wastewater treatment plants.
+Throughout my education, I have also acquired a profound understanding of modeling, simulation, and optimization of engineering processes as well as first hand experiences of algorithm development for data-driven decision making under uncertainty.
+I am currently working at the R&ED business area of [Novo Nordisk A/S](https://www.novonordisk.com/).

-Reach out on [LinkedIn](https://www.linkedin.com/in/resulal/) or just [email me](mailto:meresul@gmail.com) if you would like to do so!
+Reach out on [LinkedIn](https://www.linkedin.com/in/resulal/) or just [email me](mailto:meresul@gmail.com)!